-Even worse, they are free to use your ideas however they want since there is no formal agreement or contract in place.
-Your portfolio should be more than enough for clients to evaluate your skills and decide if you are the right fit for the job.
+Even worse, they are free to use your ideas however they want since there probably isn’t any formal agreement or contract in place.
+Remember, your portfolio should be more than enough for clients to evaluate your skills and decide if you are the right fit for the job.

 THEY AREN’T RESPONSIVE

-You will have clients who are very busy, so much so that they always don’t seem to be around when you have important questions regarding the project.
+You might encounter clients who are very busy, so much so that they always don’t seem to be around when you have important matters to discuss with them regarding the project.
 Some of them will even take weeks to send you a reply, which can be frustrating and a test of patience.
 In such cases, you can either highlight the issue to the client and hope he or she takes action or just move on to the next project, keeping the deposit and any other payments they have made to you so far.